-The Council for Official Statistics was established in 2002 with the purpose to improve coordination and overall view of the system for the official statistics.
-The following is a description of the Council's duties, composition, meetings conducted and the work of the working groups during 2010.
+The Council for Official Statistics was established in 2002 with the purpose of improving the coordination and overall view of the system for official statistics.
+The following is a description of the Council's duties, composition, meetings conducted and the work of the working groups during 2011.
 There is also an account of those activities that have been arranged within the Council's area of activity during the year.

-Council representatives in 2010
+Council representatives in 2011

-Stefan I Lundgren Statistic cs Sweden
+Stefan Lundgren Statistics Sweden